bruits/maudit/website/content/docs/routing.md

 ### Dynamic Routes

 Maudit supports creating dynamic routes with parameters.
 Allowing one to create many pages that share the same structure and logic, but with different content.
+For example, a blog where each post has a unique URL, e.g., `/posts/my-blog-post`.

-For example, one could create a route that matches `/posts/[slug]` and renders a page with the content of the post with the given slug.
+To create a dynamic route, export a struct using the `route!` attribute and add parameters by enclosing them in square brackets (ex: `/posts/[slug]`) in the route's path.

-To create a dynamic route, export a struct using the `route!` macro and add parameters to the route path using the `[]` syntax.
-For example, to create a route that matches `/posts/[slug]`, you would write:
+The parameters will automatically be extracted from the URL and passed to the `render` method in the `RouteContext` struct.

 ```rust
 use maudit::route::prelude::*;